Annual Weed Control Program - Natural Areas and Parks

 - The inclusion of dyes with herbicides will be used to identify areas that have been treated.

-The City's reserves team, with the assistance of authorised spray contractors, undertake selective herbicide control to manage broadleaf weeds in the City’s Active and Passive reserves.
-The City’s road reserves are treated with a non-selective herbicide; this includes kerb lines, footpaths, medians, round-abouts and buffer zones.
+The City's Parks team, with the assistance of registered spray contractors, undertake selective herbicide control to manage weeds in accordance with the manufacturer's label instructions within the City’s Active and Passive parks.

-During the course of our broadleaf weed control program (July to September each year, dependant on weather conditions), the following precautions are taken;
+During the course of our Parks weed control program, the following precautions are taken;

 - Appropriate signage is displayed on vehicles and in strategic locations while works are in progress, stating the chemical name being used